xzer/lift-isnippet/README.md

 TODO
 ---
- 1. to test whether there are problems when we need access RequestVar or SessionVar
+ 1. Test whether there are problems when we need access RequestVar or SessionVar
+ 2. Follow the lift module conventions and try to publish to lift moudle repository

 FAQ
 ---